Needles schools to remain closed through May 4

-NEEDLES — According to Needles Unified School District Staff, all school are closed until May 4.
+NEEDLES — According to Needles Unified School District staff, all schools are closed until May 4.

+Arizona Gov. Doug Ducey on Monday ordered his state’s schools to be closed for the remainder of the current school year.
+California Gov. Gavin Newsom has yet to make a similar declaration.
+Nevada schools are closed through at least April 13.

-McNeil said that for the week of March 30, NUSD is preparing packets that will be handed out with lunches in a drive-through process.
+McNeil said that study packets were being handed out with lunches in a drive-through process this week.

 “After that, we are working on setting up quality distance learning for all students throughout the district,” said McNeil.
 “We have devices to support students with virtual learning from home and will develop a check-out system for instructional materials and technology at the end of next week.”

-The NUSD said that beginning on March 30, it will provide weekly instructional packets until it is capable to implement distance learning programs.
+The NUSD said the packets will be distributed each week until the district is able to implement distance learning programs.

 McNeil stated that as of now the district is not allowed to hold any events such as graduation due to the shelter-in-place orders from the state, county and city.